kanchfatema/Echo-Virtual-Assistant/README.md

 # Voice-Based Virtual Assistant (Python Project)

-A lightweight, voice-controlled Python virtual assistant that can listen, talk, remember notes, tell jokes, open websites, do basic math, and even respond to random queries using an AI fallback model (Ollama with Mistral).
+A lightweight, voice-controlled Python virtual assistant that can listen, talk, remember notes, tell jokes, open websites, do basic math, and even respond to random queries using an AI fallback model (Ollama with Mistral)

--

 Features ❯️